alexfernandez/alexfernandez.github.io/index.md

 You can also see my full
 [speaker profile](permanent/speaker.html).
-I have spoken at a few more events but the videos have not always been published.
+I have spoken at a few more events over the years, but the talks have not always been recorded or published.

 ## CV